fabryandrea/sql-joins/tutorial-sql-joins.md

 Find people who viewed `SKU01` before `SKU09`.

 Let's start by talking a look at what we expect the answer to be: `SELECT * FROM fct_views ORDER BY user_id, viewed_at DESC`

+Previously, we were joining separate tables - apples to oranges, so to speak.
+But now all the information we need is in one table, we just want to compare this table to itself.
+This is extremely helpful when we have events that take place over time (for instance, we are looking at people who converted into customers after browsing our website.)

 **SELF JOIN** - the syntax:
 ```